Body pulled from sea identified as missing Pembrokeshire fisherman, says family

 A major sea search was launched in the early hours of November 21, 2020, when Joanna C set off an emergency beacon off the Sussex coast.

-After the rescue mission as called off, hundreds of people gathered in Newhaven for a two-minute silence to send their thoughts to the friends and families affected.
+After the rescue mission was called off, hundreds of people gathered in Newhaven for a two-minute silence to send their thoughts to the friends and families affected.

 Newhaven Lifeboat crews, who were among the emergency teams involved in the desperate search for the fishermen, joined the tribute from their station.